 Challenges to Personal Responsibility Health Care

 The presumption that everyone can and should be responsible for their healthcare care does not consider all the factors.
-Access to relevant information can literally be the public healthdifference between life in death in any situation.
+Access to relevant information can literally be the difference between life in death in any situation.
 In some cases, our environment is what dictates that level of access.
 Therefore, ignorance is an obstacle since now everyone has access to pertinent information.
 Not to mention the inability to comprehend it.

 Many people also suffer from ailments inherited through genetics.
 Combine that with a less-than-ideal diet, improper exercise, and culturally accepted, yet bad habits, the challenges become clearer.